DaWin: Training-free Dynamic Weight Interpolation for Robust Adaptation: Discussion

-\end{lemma} where $[f(x;\theta)]_{c}$ indicates the probability mass for class $c$.
-Lemma \ref{thm:dawin} implies that, under the entropy-dominancy assumption, \ours always produces per-sample expert-biased coefficient vectors, which result in the interpolated models being biased towards true experts, i.e., models that produce correct prediction given $x$.
+\end{lemma} Lemma \ref{thm:dawin} implies that, under the entropy-dominancy assumption, \ours always produces per-sample expert-biased coefficient vectors, which result in the interpolated models being biased towards true experts, i.e., models that produce correct prediction given $x$.
 This desirable behavior is aligned with the motivation of dynamic classifier selection discussed in Sec. \ref{sec:results_rft}, whereas \ours conducts interpolation rather than selection.
 Meanwhile, as the number of models participating in interpolation increased, samples that at least one model correctly classifies also increased.
 Therefore, the coverage of \ours for weighing the correct experts expands accordingly.
 This analysis endows a potential clue for remarkable gains observed in the multi-task setting, which conducts merging beyond two models (See Sec. \ref{sec:results_mtl}).

 \textbf{Conclusion.} This work has presented a novel training-free dynamic weight interpolation method, \ours, that estimates the sample-wise model expertise with output entropy to produce reliable per-sample interpolation coefficients.
 We further proposed a mixture modeling approach, which greatly enhances computational efficiency.
 We then extensively evaluated \ours with three different backbone models on two application scenarios, robust fine-tuning and multi-task learning, spanning 14 benchmark classification tasks.
 Regarding ID/OOD trade-offs in robust fine-tuning setup and overall accuracy in multi-task setup, \ours consistently outperforms existing methods, implying its generality.
 This empirical success was further explained by discussing an analytic behavior of \ours.